 Hey there!

 Growing up in Hawai’i, I was immersed in a supportive and creative community that nurtured my love for the arts from a young age.
-I performed throughout my school years and found a second home at Ohana Arts, a close-knit youth theatre company.
-As I got older, I stepped into leadership roles, serving as an artistic fellow, assistant music director, and facilitator for group activities.
-These experiences—along with my upbringing in Hawai’i’s rich, multicultural environment—have profoundly shaped me as both an artist and a person.
-I believe in the power of theatre as a space for young people to explore, learn, and express themselves, and it’s deeply meaningful to me to help ignite that same passion in others.
+I had the chance to perform on stages on multiple islands state-wide.
+Those experiences—along with my upbringing in Hawai’i’s rich, multicultural environment—have profoundly shaped me as both an artist and a person.

 I am a strong advocate for marginalized and oppressed communities, and I’m especially drawn to new works—whether plays, devised pieces, or new media—that amplify underrepresented voices or tackle urgent social and global issues.
 I also have a specific interest in physical and experimental theatre that challenges conventions, redefines storytelling, and innovates through bold design and performance choices.